Take On Me: Influence

 The music video and song have often been referred to in cover versions, films, TV programmes and video games.
 The Family Guy episode "Breaking Out Is Hard to Do" includes a licensed, re-edited version of the video.
 Volkswagen created a television advertisement inspired by the video.
 The video was also one of the first to be made into a so-called literal music video.
 The visuals of the video were used as an homage for Paramore's music video for "Caught in the Middle".

-An incomplete list of pop-culture references can be found below.
+In 2021, Rolling Stone listed "Take On Me" at number 14 on their list of the 100 greatest music videos.